Cobra-Code/The-Beginning/README.md

 By downloading a server package you are agreeing to mojangs EULA (https://account.mojang.com/documents/minecraft_eula)

-Key: :ballot_box_with_check:: We provide a server package for the version.
+Symbol infomation: :ballot_box_with_check:: We provide a server package for the version.
 :warning:: We don't provide a server package for the version, however may work with past packages.
 :x:: We dont provide a server package for the version, and won't work with past packages.